 If the products are defined very broadly, then all products will have alternative production routes and you will end up with a Type 2 scenario.
 In the wheat example, you may define the wheat grain as “grain” and straw as “biomass”, and then both products will have many alternative production routes.
 In extremely unfortunate situations, this may lead to the wrong product being identified as the determining.
 Should you have defined your product too broadly, this will typically be discovered when some specific use places a strict property requirement that can only be fulfilled by the specific product.
 Read more on defining the functional unit here.

-- A product that has no alternative production route is typically the determining product, simply because this is only way to produce the product.
+- Only one co-product without alternatives A product that has no alternative production route is typically the determining product, simply because this is only way to produce the product.

-- If all co-products of a joint production have an alternative production route only one of these co-products can be the determining co-product.
+- When all co-products have alternatives If all co-products of a joint production have an alternative production route only one of these co-products can be the determining co-product.

-- When more than one co-product from a joint production have no alternative production routes, all of these co-products will be separately determining.
+- More than one co-product without alternative production routes When more than one co-product from a joint production have no alternative production routes, all of these co-products will be separately determining.